 - fixed display shelves within the window frame

 The City is currently only receiving applications for funding from properties in the Oxford Street precinct.

 General policy eligibility and exclusions apply.

-All applications are assessed against the grant criteria and in accordance with the City's grants and sponsorships policy (download below).
+All applications are assessed against the grant criteria and in accordance with the City's grants and sponsorships policy, available for download below.

 Applications are accepted on an ad hoc basis by the City’s business precincts manager.

 For more information about this program, please contact:

 The Grants Team

 |Shopfront improvement grants guidelines and application||Word 824.3 KB||Download|

 |Shopfront improvement grants guidelines and application||PDF 281.2 KB||Download|